galatea/TuyaTempESP32/README.md

-Dear Readers,

-In the following description, I would like to show you how to cost-effectively access the data from your Tuya temperature and humidity sensors at home—without the need for a Gateway or other magic boxes.
+<h2>Dear Readers, In the following description, I would like to show you how to cost-effectively access the data from your Tuya temperature and humidity sensors at home—without the need for a Gateway or other magic boxes.</h2>

 Here is the temperature sensor: <br>
 <img width="270" height="273" alt="image" src="https://github.com/user-attachments/assets/37452922-8a3f-4863-b9ea-9b5a01f98708" />